-You may find that the cost of renting a building for your ceremony and reception is expensive.
+Renting a building or function hall for your ceremony and reception can be very expensive.
 Instead, consider using your own home (or the home of a parent) for your ceremony, or perhaps a public park with a beautiful view.

 4. Do the catering yourself, or hire a family-owned restaurant.

 If this isn’t your forte, look around your community for a family-owned restaurant and ask the owners directly to cater your wedding.
-Family-owned restaurants are always the first place to check – they will almost always go the extra mile to make your wedding special and will also charge a reasonable rate.
+Family-owned restaurants are always the first place to check – they will almost always go the extra mile to make your wedding special and are generally more understanding of your particular budget needs.